 If the knee starts to become increasingly painful after the first couple of days start by resting it, putting on an ice pack and taking some pain killers.
 If it fails to settle or you develop and signs of an infection, such as a temperature or increasing redness or swelling around the knee, then contact my office (ph.
 94596611), or the hospital, or your GP or local emergency department.

-You will be sent hope with a bulky crepe bandage on your knee.
-You can remove this yourself after two days.
+You will be sent home with a bulky crepe bandage on your knee.
+You can remove this yourself after one or two days.
 Underneath you will see two sticking plasters.
-Often, they are a little blood-stained – this is normal.
+Often they are a little blood-stained – this is normal.
 Leave the sticking plasters in position, you can wash or shower over them.
 They can be removed after 10 days.
 Sometimes they come off themselves in the shower.
 If they come off and you notice that there are still stitches in the skin leave them in place and I’ll take them out when I see you.
 If the sticking plasters are still in position when I see you for the follow-up appointment (10-14 days) I will take them off for you.

 What do we do inside your knee?